Skip to main content

 Comments

-How to Prepare for Java Interviews in 2025 — Complete Roadmap for Developers
+How to Prepare for Java Interviews in 2026 — Complete Roadmap for Developers

-Table of Contents Introduction Understand the 2025 Hiring Trend Core Java Fundamentals Collections & Data Structures Multithreading & Concurrency Java 8–21 Features Spring Boot Essentials Microservices Interview Prep SQL & Database Concepts REST APIs System Design Coding Round (DSA) Sample Daily Preparation Routine Final Tips 1.
+How to Prepare for Java Interviews in 2026 — Complete Roadmap for Developers Table of Contents Introduction Understand the 2025 Hiring Trend Core Java Fundamentals Collections & Data Structures Multithreading & Concurrency Java 8–21 Features Spring Boot Essentials Microservices Interview Prep SQL & Database Concepts REST APIs System Design Coding Round (DSA) Sample Daily Preparation Routine Final Tips 1.
 Introduction Java interviews are evolving rapidly.
 Companies in 2025 expect backend developers who not only understand Core Java but also have strong skills in Spring Boot, microservices, SQL, concurrency , and system design .
 The good news?
 With a structured roadmap, Java interview preparation becomes predictable and achievable.
 In this guide, I’ll walk you through the exact topics you should master — with the same clarity I use in my YouTube tutorials and Udemy courses .
-2. Understand the 2025 Hiring Trend Java developers in 2025 are expected to know: Java 8+ functional programming Spring Boot ...
+If you are following this guide seriously, make sure ...